 I joined Aston Medical School in 2014 as a Teaching Fellow to head up recruitment of General Practices for Community Health teaching of medical students.
-I am also the Director of Research and Development for Vaccine Research International Plc which I helped establish in 2002 and which has developed a vaccine against Staphylococcal infections which has undergone a successful Phase I clinical trial.
+I was the Director of Research and Development for Vaccine Research International Plc which I helped establish in 2002 and which has developed a vaccine against Staphylococcal infections which has undergone a successful Phase I clinical trial.

 After graduating, I started my research career at Birmingham University in hospital infection and then moved on to vaccine research.